 Why should I be excited by the prospect of developing ERP software?

 No two days are the same at Deacom.
 Between the variety of projects we work on across industry niches and collaboration between our own departments, you are always on your toes.
-No matter the size or significance of each project, we are directly impacting the way our customers run their businesses.
+No matter the size or significance of each project, we are directly impacting the way our customers run their businesses and the success that comes from it.
 It’s incredibly rewarding to see the difference your work is making firsthand.

 How often do employees learn new skills on the job?

 From day one at Deacom, employees are given extensive training on our business, philosophy, development strategy, and direction to create a solid knowledge and skills base — emphasis on base.
 Ask anyone at Deacom when they last learned a new skill and you might hear about how it was just last week with an idea to improve our software or test out an alternative approach to functionality.
-Don’t believe us?
-Talk to our development team.
-They rewrote our entire enterprise software package for mobile using .Net, HTML5, JQuery, Mobile and MVC.
 Here, if you have an idea, you’re encouraged to run with it.

 What is unique about your technologies?